vanilla-project/java-maven-command-line/readme.md

 mvn package
 ```

-This will install all dependencies needed for the project as well as compile all source files into a JAR file.
+This will install all dependencies needed for the project as well as compile all source files into an executable JAR file.

 ## Running the Tests